How to Start Print on Demand Shopify Store

 One advantage of using Gooten is its global network of drop shippers and distributors.
 This gives you access to competitive product prices and lower shipping rates.
 It also means there could be many variants or inconsistencies in product quality and shipping time.

 Still, the Gooten image editor is intuitive and straightforward to use.
-By creating your product’s design, you can see how the final production will look and make necessary adjustments if needed.
+By creating your product’s design, you can see how the final product will look and make necessary adjustments.

 Like most Shopify Print-on-demand apps, Gooten is free to install.
-You get billed when you place an order for printing.
+You are billed when you place a printing order.

 Create Your Design

-The success of your print-on-demand business lies here; whether you make a profit or acquire losses, your product design makes one of the biggest differences.
+The success of your print-on-demand business lies here; whether you make a profit or acquire losses, your product design makes one of the most significant differences.

 Millions of shops sell t-shirts; what makes one brand sell more than the others?